 Iron is an essential nutrient for bacteria.
-To face iron limitation, the pathogenic bacterium $Pseudomonas\ aeruginosa\ (Pa)$ produces two siderophores, pyoverdine (PVD) and pyochelin (PCH), which are regarded as key factors for infection.
+To face iron limitation, the pathogenic bacterium Pseudomonas aeruginosa (Pa) produces two siderophores, pyoverdine (PVD) and pyochelin (PCH), which are regarded as key factors for infection.
 Quantification of these siderophores is crucial both in Pa cultures and clinical samples.
 While PVD can easily be detected by fluorescence spectroscopy, PCH must be extracted from either cultures or clinical samples, making quantification more difficult and less reliable.
 We generated a bioluminescence-based biosensor which allows direct (i.e. extraction-independent) PCH quantification in both cultures and clinical samples.
 The biosensor consists in the promoter of the pchE PCH-biosynthetic gene fused to the luxCDABE operon, inserted into the chromosome of the Pa siderophore null mutant $\Delta pvdA\Delta pchD\Delta fpvA$.
-Different parameters were considered to calibrate the biosensor performances, in order to achieve rapid, sensitive and specific response to PCH.
-The biosensor was successfully employed to quantify PCH in Pa culture supernatants, and used to set up a screening method to detect PCH-producing Pa strains on solid media.
+Different parameters were considered to calibrate the biosensor was successfully employed to quantify PCH in Pa culture supernatants, and used to set up a screening method to detect PCH-producing Pa strains on solid media.